 Floods are still a problem throughout the area and as I write, there had been flooded fields around the Sawley area along with many other parts along the river Trent as is the same in other districts.
 There are much better flood defences now along the route I’ve mentioned such as the flood defence scheme at Attenborough, where I remember as a child such terrible floods.

 Obviously the bridges are stronger and much more expensive too.
 History is a fascinating insight into life and times gone by and I’ve enjoyed looking deeper into the background of one of my favourite spots.
-Maybe one day when life resembles a little more normality as I am hopeful for, I’ll return again to this lovely village and walk along the canal side, maybe stop for refreshments, but for now I’ll leave you with an Insight into Shardlow and the many bridges in it’s history.
-We always called our dog walk from Sawley to here, the walk of many bridges.
-Stay safe.
+I often return to this lovely village and walk along the canal side, and occasionally stop for refreshments.

 Wilne Lane Car Park located at Shardlow (DE72 2HA)